KarimIbrahim/Godot-Geolocation-Android/README.md

   ```
 5. The Android plugin code is in [`GodotAndroidPlugin.kt`](plugin/src/main/java/com/karimibrahim/godot/android/geolocation/GodotAndroidPlugin.kt)
 6. The plugin uses the `LocationManager.FUSED_PROVIDER`.
-Location updates won't publish if the device does not have any available providers
+Location updates won't publish if the device does not have any available or enabled providers
-7. The plugin publishes permission and location updates asynchronously through 2 signals
+7. The plugin publishes permission and location updates asynchronously through 2 separate signals
 8. All operations are idempotent
 9. Min SDK version is 28